-Summary: Minimum pass mark of 50% achieved in all modules.
-Summary.
-Minimum pass mark of 50% achieved in an modules.
-Specialist Stream 2 and 4 summaries: All modules require a minimum pass mark of 60% for students seeking transfer through Specialist Stream 2 or 4, to a UPIC 1 st Year degree (equivalent) integrated BEng programme.
-Students progressing to BEng (Hons) Degree Programmes would normally be required to achieve a minimum pass of 60% in all Stage 1 modules.
-However consideration can be given to progressing students to Stage 2 BEng (Hons) programmes who have not achieved 60% in all modules.
-An average of the grades across the six academic modules (Not ILSC1&3 or ICT) will be taken into account and students achieving an aggregate of 60% will be allowed to progress.
+Progression Criteria See Appendix 2 of this document; also see relevant DMDs and MGs in Associated Documentation (noted below): Summary: Minimum pass mark of 50% achieved in all modules.
+Specialist Stream 2 and 4 summaries: All modules require a minimum pass mark of 50% for students seeking transfer through Specialist Stream 2 or 4, to a UPIC 1 st Year degree (equivalent) integrated BEng programme.
+However, students progressing to BEng (Hons) Degree Programmes would normally be required to achieve a minimum aggregate grade of 60% across the six academic modules (Not ILSC1&3 or ICT).
 All decisions regarding progression to BEng (Hons) shall be determined by the end of Stage 1 Progression Boards which will assess the students across their full range of module grades.
 Students who fail to achieve 60% across all modules (individually or as an aggregate grade) or who do not show an academic progression will be deemed to have failed.
-Students achieving more that 50% but less than 60% will be offered the choice of a referred examination or progression on to the BSc equivalent (if available).
-In the case of BEng (Hons) Civil Engineering Students the BSc Equivalent is the BSc (Hons) Construction Management and the Environment pathway in the faculty of Arts and Humanities.
+Students achieving more than 50% but less than 60% will be offered the choice of progression on to an equivalent BSc (Hons) Programme.
+For instance, BEng (Hons) Civil Engineering Students the BSc Equivalent is the BSc (Hons) Construction Project Management pathway in the Faculty of Arts, Humanities and Business; students enrolled into the Electrical Engineering or Robotics pathways will be offered a place on BSc (Hons) Computer Science.
 Failure to Progress See CPR QS9 - Summary: a student may not fail any module more than three times; failure of a module that the student is judged through the processes set out in Sections 8 and 9 in CPR QS9.
 Depending on the amount of credits failed a student may be allowed a referral in the failed assessment elements.
-Failure of a student to successfully complete a module on the repeat of that module will result in referral to the College Progression Board for a student management decision to be made Associated Documentation Definitive Module Documents (DMDs) as follows: DMD UF/ILSC1&3; DMD U/F SCI101MB; DMD UF/SCI101SC; DMD UF/SCI103; DMD UF/BUS107; DMD UF/SCI115; DMD UF/SCI116; DMD UF/SCI130; DMD UF/SCI131; DMD UF/SCI132; DMD UF/SCI135; DMD UF/SCI125 Module Introductory Documents (MGs) as follows: MG UF/ILSC1&3; MG UF/SCI101SC; MG UF/SCI101; MG UF/SCI103; MG UF/BUS107; MG UF/SCI115; MG UF/SCI116; MG UF/SCI130; MG UF/SCI131; MG UF/SCI135; MG UF/SCI125; MG UF/SCI132 Associated teaching aids for a module as required Associated Student Handbook and Student Study Guide College Policies and Regulations (CPRs) Human Resource Sessional academics (tutors) - with appropriate qualifications, experience and abilities.
+Failure of a student to successfully complete a module on the repeat of that module will result in referral to the College Progression Board for a student management decision to be made Associated Documentation Definitive Module Documents (DMDs) as follows: DMD UF/ILSC1&3; DMD U/F SCI101MB; DMD UF/SCI101SC; DMD UF/SCI103; DMD UF/BUS107; DMD UF/SCI115; DMD UF/SCI116; DMD UF/SCI130; DMD UF/SCI131; DMD UF/SCI132; DMD UF/SCI135; DMD UF/SCI135 Module Introductory Documents (MGs) as follows: MG UF/ILSC1&3; MG UF/SCI101SC; MG UF/SCI101; MG UF/SCI103; MG UF/BUS107; MG UF/SCI115; MG UF/SCI116; MG UF/SCI130; MG UF/SCI131; MG UF/SCI135; MG UF/SCI125; MG UF/SCI132; MG UF/SCI135 Associated teaching aids for a module as required Associated Student Study Guide which acts as a Student Handbook College Policies and Regulations (CPRs) Human Resource Academic Teaching Staff (tutors) - with appropriate qualifications, experience and abilities.
 Guest speakers - relevant industries as requested by the College.
 Built Environment All lectures/classes/labs and small group tutorials are held in the designated UPIC/University of Plymouth class rooms, seminar rooms and dedicated IT laboratories; students are encouraged to use University of Plymouth's library and e-learning facilities for self-directed study; students are encouraged to use their private IT facilities where possible; field-trips will be taken as required.
-E-learning College Portal; University Moodle; Library Library Charles Seale-Hayne library
+E La accestor a College Portal; University Moodle; Library E-learning Charles Seale-Hayne library